bermau/ot2-tools/README.md

 OT-2 is a Liquid Handler from Opentrons.com

-Here a share some 3D designs.
+Here I share some 3D designs.